TheSonOfThomp/AdamThompson/src/data/portfolio/chameleon.md

 ---
-title: "Chameleon"
+title: Chameleon
-tagline: "What if your ears could blink?"
+tagline: What if your ears could blink?
+color: '#2e8c5d'
 section: portfolio
 ---